birfan/BaristaDatasets/data/all_labels/barista/README.md

 # Barista Dataset

 This directory contains a set of 7 tasks for evaluating end-to-end dialogue systems for goal-oriented interactions in ordering a drink and a snack at a coffee shop from the barista.
+Each bot utterance contains all correct responses.

 The datasets and the evaluations for the adapted data-driven dialogue models are described in detail in the papers: